think-cell/wg21/P3429-reflection-header-dependencies.md

   With a custom result type, a smart compiler implementation can employ copy-on-write techniques to avoid unnecessary copies.

+* **Usable in more contexts:** At think-cell, we overwrite the `_ASSERT` macros from the Windows APIs to use our custom assertion reporting mechanism.
+  This is done by re-defining the macros before any Windows headers are included that would define `_ASSERT` themselves.
+  Our definition of `_ASSERT` thus must not itself include any Windows headers, which means we have to be very careful about the standard library headers it includes.
+  For example, we cannot include headers like `<ranges>` or `<string_view>`.
+  If `<meta>` includes them, we cannot use reflection in our assertion definition, which is something we would like to do.

+  Note that there is not any way to hide a dependency of `<meta>`: As it requires templates, any use of reflection has to be in a header file.
+  And as we want to define a macro, we cannot use modules either.
+  If `<meta>` pulls in a header that already defines `_ASSERT`, we cannot use reflection there.

+  We are probably not the only ones that have a use case like this.
+Minimizing the standard library dependencies is the only option.

 * **Precedence:** `std::source_location::file_name()` does not return a `std::string_view`, but a `const char*` instead.
   Proposed `std::contracts::contract_violation::comment()` does not return a `std::string_view`, but a `const char*` instead.
   So why should `std::meta::identifier_of()` return a `std::string_view`?